pradyharish/AzureMapsCodeSamples/README.md

 ---
 page_type: sample
-description: A collection of over a hundred code samples for the Azure Maps Web SDK.
+description: My code for the Azure Maps Web SDK.
+Feel free to pick any of them.
 languages:
 - C#
 - .NET